-A maximum of two TMAs may be submitted for assessment per module.
+You must submit one TMA and you may choose to submit a maximum of two TMAs for assessment per module.

-If you submit more than one TMA, the mark for the best TMA will count when calculating the overall mark for the module.
+If you submit more than one TMA for your first attempt at a module, the mark for the best TMA will count when calculating the overall mark for the module.